openfga/openfga/README.md

 The core [OpenFGA](https://github.com/openfga/openfga) service has been in use by [Okta FGA](https://fga.dev) in production since December 2021.

-OpenFGA's Memory Storage Adapter was built for development purposes only and is not recommended for a production environment, because it is not designed for scalable queries and has no support for persistence.
+OpenFGA's Memory Storage Adapter was built for development purposes only, is not optimized for performance, and is not recommended for a production environment.

 You can learn about more organizations using OpenFGA in production [here](https://github.com/openfga/community/blob/main/ADOPTERS.md).
 If your organization is using OpenFGA in production please consider adding it to the list.